-An acoustic neuroma, also known as a vestibular schwannoma, is a rare benign brain tumor that originates from the outer sheath of the balance nerve.
+An acoustic neuroma, also known as a vestibular schwannoma, is the second most common tumor inside the head.
+It originates from the sheath of the balance nerve.

 If you have been diagnosed with an acoustic neuroma, you probably have many questions about possible treatment options and where might be the best place to seek treatment.
-To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon, we reached out to Rick A. Friedman, MD, PhD, director of the USC Acoustic Neuroma Center at Keck Medicine of USC.
+To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon,e reached out to John S. Oghalai, MD, chair and professor of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC.

-Dr. Friedman explained the following are the 5 most important questions you need to ask your doctor:
+Dr. Oghalai explained the following are the 5 most important questions you need to ask your doctor:

 Call for an Appointment